Kang-Zhang/Surface-Growth/README.md

 of the column under it, whereupon it is deposited.
 Thus the simulation algorithm could hardly be simpler: we choose a column i randomly, and increase its height h(i,t) by one.

 ### Code
-The third code "RD" calculates the exponent \beta  which is called "GROWTH EXPONENT".
+The third code "RD" calculates the exponent \newcommand\beta  which is called "GROWTH EXPONENT".

 reference